kunhwiko/concepts/how_to_compsci.md

 Distributed Hash Table (DHT) : hash table that holds information on what peers hold what data

+Polling : sending a request for updated data (packets) in regular intervals (cycle of requests/responses) Streaming : client opens a channel using "sockets" for servers to send data (client listens on server)

 Pub/Sub Model : publisher sends info to a topic, and subscribers to the topic can consume the information
   1) saves time for the publisher to have to maintain a roster queue or independently sending messages to subscriber
   2) solves the problem of publisher failing to send messages to everyone due to an interference

-Polling : sending a request for updated data (packets) in regular intervals (cycle of requests/responses) Streaming : sending a request that opens a channel using "sockets" (single request/response)

 Endpoint Protection : protect system from too many operations (strong against DOS)
   1) Rate Limiting : limit number of operations (weak against DDOS)